KennSugiyama/bumblebee-talks/2-phase/1-week.md

 - NAME - git add -p (and why its awesome!)

 ## Thursday: ActiveRecord!
+- Kenn - What is an IP address?

 - NAME - Complex associational mapping in Active Record (:source, :foreign_key)
 - NAME - Scopes in Active Record